This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

-There is a simple way of filling the empty space on the place where the pasta, rice or bread should be.
+There is a simple way of filling the empty space on the plate where the pasta, rice, or bread should be.

 Swapping high carb foods for keto alternatives can be the key to achieving success on a carb-restricted nutrition plan.

 Here are some of the things I use daily to help support my keto lifestyle.